 Because the primary remit is finding top talent at the leadership level or within a niche sector where candidates are scarce — the very people who have the credentials and capabilities to drive business growth — executive search is one of the most sought-after recruitment models.

-Unlike other forms of recruitment, executive search teams take a strategic approach and actively seek out senior-level candidates for roles that are usually difficult to fill and strategically important.
+Unlike other forms of recruitment (particularly contingent models), executive search teams take a strategic approach and actively seek out senior-level candidates for roles that are usually difficult to fill and strategically important.

 By turning to an executive search team, a business can call on the industry-specific expertise of consultants with a track record of sourcing hard-to-find talent and conducting confidential search.